mattsimkins/Path_Planning/README.md

 ```
 traj = T.train_on_trajectory(file_name=”data2.txt”)
 ```
+Note: If model training doesn't return a trajectory the first time, retraining one or two more times oftent does return a trajectory.

 * Each returned trajectory captures the model calculated pseudo-average trajectory based on all the data trained on until that point.
 You can visualize the model trajectory as follows:

 ```